Asian shares slide on fresh trade worries, bonds fragile

 TOKYO (Reuters) - Asian stocks dropped on Thursday as the latest escalation in the Sino-U.S. trade war hit Chinese shares, while global bond markets were rattled by increased borrowing by Washington and Japan’s new tolerance for higher yields.

-The CSI 300 index .CSI300 of China's A-shares dropped 1.4 percent to three-week lows, extending falls from a July 24 high to 5.5 percent.
+The CSI 300 index of China’s A-shares dropped 1.4 percent to three-week lows, extending falls from a July 24 high to 5.5 percent.

 The U.S. administration on Wednesday increased pressure on China for trade concessions by proposing a higher 25 percent tariff on $200 billion worth of Chinese imports.